The Astrotec AM850 is a stylish single 10mm dynamic driver universal IEM. It is priced at $99 with a slight bass tuning emphasis.

 I prefer the better isolation of the AM850 and simply using an EQ to tame the low-end a bit.
 Midrange and treble accuracy is very good with both monitors and it’s also a tie for soundstage, IMO.
 The thing to consider is that the Final is quite a bit cheaper and their ear tips are among the best available at the moment.
 I also like Final’s stock cable a bit more as it is more flexible and softer.
 However, the AM850 seems to be more durable and might be the better investment in the long run.

-The AM850 enter an extremely crowded market with an abundance of choices among sub-100$ priced IEMs.
+The AM850 enters an extremely crowded market with an abundance of choices among sub-100$ priced IEMs.
 This is quite a challenge and for that Astrotec did well.
-The AM850 feature good build quality and an attractive design.
+The AM850 feature good build quality and attractive design.
 The sound has an authoritative low-end with nicely tuned mids and highs.
 Ultimately, it is not enough to stand out as the single best choice, but nonetheless, they are a good addition to a pool of similarly priced IEMs.

 Astrotec AM850 Specifications